EdgeFig/edgefig/readme.md

 ## Apply

-Once your configuration is written, you can apply the configuration against all devices by running `edgefix apply`
+Once your configuration is written, you can apply the configuration against all devices by running `edgefig apply`